A Guide to ADA Compliance for Restaurants

 Restrooms

-ADA compliance for restrooms should accommodate customers and employees.
+ADA compliance for restrooms should accommodate customers and employees in the following ways:

 • Install signage to help customers identify which restrooms to use.